miketon/JupyterJeep/nanoGPT3-karpathy/markmap/nanoGPT-nnModule.mm.md

 - 🌐 = ==**[ m.token_embedding_table ]**==
   - m.init()
-  - @audit ... is 🕸️ nn.Embeddings GLOBALLY ACCESSIBLE???
+    - 🆗 @udit-ok 🆗 : ... is 🕸️ nn.Embeddings GLOBALLY ACCESSIBLE???
+      - ANSWER: ☑️
+        - NO, m.token_embedding_table PERSISTS @🧠 methods like forward and generate
+        - BUT it isn't GLOBALLY accessible outside of 🧠

 #### [ torch.Optim ]